dougeby/IntuneDocs/intune/intune-management-extension.md

     See [Enroll a Windows 10 device automatically using Group Policy](https://docs.microsoft.com/windows/client-management/mdm/enroll-a-windows-10-device-automatically-using-group-policy) for guidance.

-  - Co-managed devices devices that use Configuration Manager and Intune.
+  - Co-managed devices that use Configuration Manager and Intune.
 See [What is co-management](https://docs.microsoft.com/sccm/comanage/overview) for guidance.

 - Devices enrolled in Intune.
 For [bulk auto-enrollment](windows-bulk-enroll.md), devices must run Windows 10 version 1703 or later.